tropicbliss/markovify/README.md

 # Markovify

 This is a fork of Markovify meant for internal use.

-## Features
-- Slightly better Markov Chain generation performance
-- Memory usage reduction during sentence generation

-To achieve these goals, the number of supported features from the original branch are drastically decreased.
+Consumes almost no memory when training and generating sentences, in the name of slightly lower overall performance and a way smaller feature set.